jonathanlocke/jonathanlocke.github.io/published/logging.md

 By default, *LoggerFactory* returns instances of *LogServiceLogger*.
 This logger parses the KIVAKIT_LOG system property and uses *LogServiceLoader* to dynamically load and configure implementations of the *Log* service provider interface (SPI).
 Logs are discovered and loaded with Java's *ServiceLoader* class.
 Once *LogServiceLogger* has loaded and configured its *Log*s, it forwards any messages it receives to each.

+#### Logs

 A few *Log* implementations are included in KivaKit, and it's very easy to implement new ones:

 * *ConsoleLog*
 * *EmailLog*
 * *FileLog*

 Logs can be filtered using the system property KIVAKIT_LOG_LEVEL, and asynchronous logging can be turned off with -DKIVAKIT_LOG_SYNCHRONOUS=false.
 For more details on logging configuration, see [kivakit-kernel logging](https://github.com/Telenav/kivakit/blob/master/kivakit-kernel/documentation/logging.md).
-You will need to read this documention enough to understand the details of the KIVAKIT_LOG property at a minimum.
+You will need to read this documentation enough to understand the details of the KIVAKIT_LOG property at a minimum.

+#### Loggers

 Although *Logger*s are easy enough to use by themselves, in KivaKit it is rare to use one directly.
 Instead, an object will extend *BaseComponent* or implement the *ComponentMixin* interface, and it will simply broadcast messages without regard to where they might go.
 Any actual logging only comes in if those messages arrive at a *Logger* at the end of the listener chain (or somewhere along the way).
 This design completely decouples an object's reporting of its status from logging functionality, while still allowing it to happen when desired.